Hyon Song-wol

 Hyon Song-wol (born 1977) is a North Korean singer, band leader, and politician.
 She is the leader of the Moranbong Band and of the Samjiyon Orchestra.
 She was formerly a featured vocalist for the Pochonbo Electronic Ensemble in the early 2000s, a pop group which found fame in North Korea in the late 1980s and 1990s.
 She has been a member in the Central Committee of the Workers' Party of Korea since 2017.

+Early life

+Hyon Song-wol was allegedly born on 17 September 1977, in an ordinary household in Pyongyang.
+Her musical talents caught attention in her school years, which provided her the opportunity to attend Kum Song School and Pyongyang Kim Won Gyun University of Music and Dance, which are known to be the training grounds for North Korean entertainers.

+It is reported that she met Kim Jong-un and his sister Kim Yo-jong numerous times in her youth while at Kim Jong-il's secret villa.